go-jet/jet/README.md

 Generating enum model files...
 Done
 ```
+_*User has to have a permission to read information schema tables_

 As command output suggest, Jet will:
 - connect to postgres database and retrieve information about the _tables_ and _enums_ of `dvds` schema
 - delete everything in schema destination folder -  `./gen/jetdb/dvds`,
-- and finally generate sql builder and model files for each schema tables and enums.
+- and finally generate SQL Builder and Model files for each schema table and enum.

 Generated files folder structure will look like this: